 - 1. The City Clerk office has a vacant position that is budgeted at the mid-point for the position for FY 2019. - 2.
-Recreation decreased due to a reduction in Seasonal salaries. - 3.
-Aquatics decreased due to a reduction in Seasonal salaries. - 4.
-BCPA decreased due to a reduction in Seasonal salaries as well as a reduction to the number of full time positions. - 5.
-Fire decreased due to a projected retro pay impact for a new contract in FY 2018. - 6.
-Building Safety increased due to an additional Office Manager and Support Staff II position. - 7.
-The Downtown Development division was added to the City during FY 2018. - 8.
-Facilities Maintenance increased due to the increased budgeted overtime salaries. - 9.
-Snow & Ice decreased due to a change in budgeting principal. - 10.
-Engineering increased due to an increase to seasonal and overtime salaries as well as a new position being hired in higher than the FY 2018 budget.
+Finance decreased due to Procurement moving to its own department. - 3.
+Collections is new department made up of 3 cashiers (1 moved from Parking and 2 moved from Water) and - a Cash Collections Manager position moved from Water. - 4.
+Procurement is made up of 2 employees previously under Finance. - 5.
+Recreation decreased due to a reduction in Seasonal salaries. - 6.
+Aquatics decreased due to a reduction in Seasonal salaries. - 7.
+BCPA decreased due to a reduction in Seasonal salaries as well as a reduction to the number of full time positions. - 8.
+Fire decreased due to a projected retro pay impact for a new contract in FY 2018. - 9.
+Building Safety increased due to an additional Office Manager and Support Staff II position. - 10.
+Planning increased due to a position moving from Code Enforcement. - 11.
+Code Enforcement decreased due to a position moving to Planning. - 12.
+The Downtown Development division was added to the City during FY 2018. - 13.
+Facilities Maintenance increased due to the increased budgeted overtime salaries. - 14.
+Parking decreased as a Cashier position was moved to the new Collections department. - 15.
+Snow & Ice decreased due to a change in budgeting principal.

+16. Engineering increased due to an increase to seasonal and overtime salaries as well as a new position being hired in higher than the FY 2018 budget.